 Free housing and board, as well as a weekly stipend for the 3-4 and a half week program.
 The length of the program depends on grant funding.

 Early July through the first week of August.
 Mentor training usually begins the first week in July.

 What are the qualifications for mentors?

 A strong academic record, leadership skills, some prior relevant experience, and enthusiasm for the program.
-Applicants must have a minimum GPA of 3.0.
+Applicants must be a Drew undergraduate student with a minimum GPA of 3.0.